 Tuition, fees, residence hall charges, university apartment rent, health center charges, library fines and other university-related charges on your student account can be paid by cash, check, credit card or electronic checking or savings.
 WMU accepts payments by electronic checking or savings on the web.
-Credit and debit card payments (American Express, MasterCard or Discover) can be made only online and are subject to a convenience fee of 2.75 percent or $3, whichever is larger.
-No Visa cards accepted.
+Credit and debit card payments (American Express, MasterCard, VISA or Discover) can be made only online and are subject to a convenience fee of 2.75 percent or $3, whichever is larger.
 Students can log in to GoWMU and select the Payment and Account Information channel.
 Authorized users may make payments using the Payment and Account Information site, https://wapps.wmich.edu/authuser .
 Payments by mail can be made by check.
 Payments can be made in person at Bronco Express with cash or check.
 No credit or debit card payments are accepted by mail or in person.
 There is complete information about the University's payment plan and payment options on the Accounts Receivable website.Parking violation payments can be made online or in person at parking services.

 Taxpayers may be eligible for education-related tax deductions or tax credits, including: Hope and Lifetime Learning Tax Credit, Student Loan Interest Deduction, and Tuition and Fees Deduction.
 View IRS Publication 970 Tax Benefits for Higher Education for more information.